Set Yourself Free — The Guide to Being a Good Enough Woman

 He doesn’t know what the baby should wear in this weather!

-We hold on to control like our life depends on it.
+We hold on to control as if our life depends on it.

 Until one day we can’t go on.